pkgw/website-netlify-experiment/content/howto/publish-emulateapj-landscape-table-arxiv.md

 +++
 date = 2013-10-24T11:19:34Z
-title = "Landscape pages, emulateapj, and arxiv" path = "2013/10/landscape-pages-emulateapj-and-arxiv"
+title = "Publish Landscape-oriented Tables With emulateapj on ArXiv" aliases = ["2013/10/landscape-pages-emulateapj-and-arxiv"] weight = 0 # all howtos have zero weight => alphabetical ordering template = "howto.html"

 [extra]
 wp_rel_permalink = "/2013/10/landscape-pages-emulateapj-and-arxiv/"
 wp_shortlink = "/?p=801"
 +++

+**Note:** This post is fairly old; these instructions may need updating.

+---

-The past couple of times that I’ve put up a paper on [arxiv.org](http://arxiv.org/), I’ve had trouble with pages rotated to landscape mode.
+The past couple of times that I’ve put up a paper on [arxiv.org](https://arxiv.org/), I’ve had trouble with pages rotated to landscape mode.
 Here’s a quick note on what the issue is.

 I’ve been using the `pdflscape` package to get landscape-oriented pages.
 It